 obtaining the business licenses required to operate.

-You can rely on our German company formation representatives for guidance in incorporating a branch office.
+You can rely on our German company formation representatives for guidance in incorporating a branch office in 2021.

 Opening a business in Germany as a branch office